-Our goal in OpAL is to develop and implement new optimization formulations and algorithms for graph-based machine learning problems.
-We like to view graph-based problems and procedures from an optimization perspective, although they might not always be posed that way.
+Our goal in OpAL is to develop and implement new optimization formulations and algorithms for machine learning problems on graphs.
+We like to view graph-based machine learning problems and procedures from an optimization perspective, although they might not always be posed that way.
 We are equally interested in theory and in practice.

-Questions of interest include: (i) what is the worst-case running time of an optimization algorithm?, (ii) what is the worst-case iteration complexity of an optimization algorithm? (iii) what are the prediction guarantees of a graph-model? (iv) how do we parallelize optimization algorithms for graph-based learning in a communication efficient way?
+Questions of interest include: (i) what is the worst-case running time of an optimization algorithm?, (ii) what is the worst-case iteration complexity of an optimization algorithm? (iii) what are the prediction guarantees of a graph-based machine learning model? (iv) how do we parallelize optimization algorithms for graph-based machine learning in a communication efficient way?

 Currently, we pay special attention to local properties of the graph structure.
 Our goal is to exploit small- and meso-scale information from the graph to find tiny communities in huge graphs with provable guarantees and running time that depends on the size of the output instead of the size of the whole graph.
 Furthermore, we are interested in graph neural networks from a theoretical learning perspective and in particular our goal is to understand their inductive biases.